LGBTQ+ Veteran Care

 Care we provide at VA Long Beach health care

-Our LGBTQ+ Veteran Care Coordinator can answer your questions, advocate for your right to quality care, address complaints or concerns, and help you get started with any of our services for LGBTQ+ Veterans.
+Our LGBTQ+ Veteran care coordinators can answer your questions, advocate for your right to quality care, assist with complaints or concerns you have about your care, and help you get started with any of our services.
 These include:

 Policies and practices to know